UnrelatedString/advent-of-code-2020/README.md

 # advent-of-code-2020
-guess who's putting his garbage in a repo this year
+guess who's putting her mediocre but largely fit-to-purpose code in a repo this year